HHS/TANF-app/README.md

 ## Office of Family Assistance (OFA) & Temporary Assistance for Needy Families (TANF) Data Portal.

-Welcome to the home of the TANF Data Portal (TDP), a new software development project from the Office of Family Assistance (OFA), and office within the Administration for Children Families (ACF).
+Welcome to the home of the TANF Data Portal (TDP), a new software development project from the Office of Family Assistance (OFA), an office within the Administration for Children Families (ACF).

 ## What We're Building and Why